 Printer Friendly PDF

 Most prostate cancer begins in the gland cells in the prostate.
-Known as a silent killer because men often do not have symptoms, prostate cancer is the most common form of cancer, other than skin cancer, among men in the United States and a leading cause of cancer deaths among men.
-However, early detection is critical to survival and if prostate cancer is detected early and before the cancer spreads, patients have a nearly 100 percent chance of survival after five years.
+Known as a silent killer because men often do not have symptoms, prostate cancer is the most common form of cancer other than skin cancer among men in the United States and a leading cause of cancer deaths among men.
+Early detection is critical to survival and if prostate cancer is detected early and before the cancer spreads, patients have a nearly 100 percent chance of survival after five years.
 With early diagnosis and treatment improvements over the past 25 years, survival rates have increased dramatically for all stages of prostate cancer.

-- One in six men will be diagnosed with prostate cancer in his lifetime.
+- One in seven men will be diagnosed with prostate cancer in his lifetime.

 - One in 36 men will die from the disease, making it the second most common cause of cancer death in men.

-- Age: Men age 65 and older account for about two-thirds of all prostate cancer cases diagnosed.
+- Age: Men age 65 and older account for about 60 percent of all prostate cancer cases diagnosed.

 - Family History: Men with close relatives (father or brother) who have had prostate cancer are twice as likely to develop the disease.